 Yes.

-If you are using an older version of OBS Studio, or you cannot reconfigure the group to allow H.264, then you will need to use galene-stream to recode your stream.
+If you are using an older version of OBS Studio, or you cannot reconfigure the group to allow H.264, then you may use galene-stream to recode your stream.

 Yes, but it's an undocumented, top-secret feature.
 In the chat window, type something like